Are you a knitter who cannot get enough of your favorite hobby? Then why not do some knitting for charity and help animals in need!

 Where To Sell Your Knitted Animals & Items

 There are many options for making your knitted animal fundraiser a success!
-The following are some ideas to getting your goods seen so you can get money raised!

 - Ebay – if you already have an account it will be easy to post and sell.